Time Period: 1806-1872

 • Kingdom of Hannover (until 1866):

-- 1806-1834: Accounting in a Thaler at 13⅔ pieces to the Cologne mark fine silver; real silver coins in the 1737 Leipzig standard, gold bullion in (Prussian) Pistols
+- 1806-1834: Accounting at a rate of 13⅔ Thalers to the Cologne mark of fine silver; real silver coins in the 1737 Leipzig standard, gold bullion in (Prussian) Pistols.

 - 01.01.1839: Did not join the Dresden Coinage Convention but adopted its standards effective 01.01.1841